gbif/hosted-portals/getting-started/debugging.md

 ![Commit history](../assets/images/commithistory.png "Commit history")

-## The project builds fine, but the site isn't as I expected
+## The project builds fine, but the site is not as I expected
 These errors are more tricky to find, but again it can be a good idea to look at your latest changes in the commit history.
 So far we have seen these issues:
 * Invalid file name.
 If you are expecting a webpage, then your file should probably end with with `.md`.
 * You forgot the [front matter](https://jekyllrb.com/docs/front-matter/) - the area between `---`